K7MDL2/KEITHSDR/SDR_RA8875/README.md

     6. For i2C encoders long and short press events are assigned switch actions, up to 6 i2c encoders.
     7. Eliminated the sub-VFO flicker while tuning.
     8. Added support for the 4.3" motherboard V2.
 The defines are V1_4_3_PCB, V2_4_3_PCB, SMALL_PCB_V1, or none of these for the old way.
+    9. Spectrum_RA887x.h in the library also updated with the new #define names.
+V2 is same touch IRQ line as V1.

 ## March 2022